uditalias/wix-style-react/src/MultiSelect/README.md

 # MultiSelect component

->   Multi select with tags and AutoComplete.
+>   Multi select with tags and Autocomplete.

 ## MultiSelect Properties